-17th Annual President’s Breakfast
+18th Annual President’s Breakfast

-Hilton Beachfront Resort, Santa Barbara
+Hilton Beachfront Resort

-Now in its seventeenth year, Westmont College consistently engages some of the most fascinating and impactful individuals of our time to address Santa Barbara community leaders on significant and timely topics.
+Now in its eighteenth year, Westmont College consistently engages some of the most fascinating and impactful individuals of our time to address Santa Barbara community leaders on significant and timely topics.
 Westmont President Gayle D. Beebe facilitates an engaging conversation with Doris Kearns Goodwin, world-renowned presidential historian and Pulitzer Prize-winning author.